ishaquekp2002/python-aria-mirror-bot/README.md

-# What is this repo about?
+# What is this repo about
 This is a telegram bot writen in python for mirroring files on the internet to our beloved Google Drive.

 # Inspiration